cytheworker/jotobot/README.md

 Any form of contributions are greatly welcomed and appreciated!
-There are no strict guidelines and rules in terms of code styling and issue/pull request templating, but we enforce the use of [Flake8] and [Pyright] on the codebase, as well as a clear and detailed description/explanation of proposed issues/pull requests.
+There are no strict guidelines and rules in terms of code styling and issue/pull request templating, but we enforce the use of [Flake8] and [Pyright] on the codebase, as well as a detailed and concise description/explanation of proposed issues/pull requests.

 ## License